What you’ll learn.

 What is a DWG file?

-Autodesk created their proprietary DWG file format to store 2D and 3D images.
-This versatile image file type uses compact binary code to make it easy to store and move DWG files.
+DWG was originally created to store 2D and 3D images.
+A versatile file type, it was also built around compact binary code, which makes it easy to store and move.

 Learn more about DWG files